 ARTICLE 1.
 FREE KICK.
-A free kick is a kickoff or safety kick that puts the ball in play to start a free kick down.
+A free kick is a kickoff, safety kick, or onside kick that puts the ball in play to start a free kick down.
 It must be made from any point on the kicking team's restraining line and between the inbounds lines.